Back to top

 • Intelligence can be changed through sustained hard work.
 Successes and failures need to be discussed in terms of effort, not ability, meaning that all can achieve.

 As Hirsh writes, knowledge is ‘mental Velcro’.
 We build our mental schema by connecting new ideas to the knowledge we already have.
 The more we know, the more the new knowledge sticks.
-Our students have a deficit of knowledge, which we aim to make up.
-We also understand that, given the lower than average starting points of our students academically, it is vital to keep the EBacc at the heart of the academic curriculum.

 In addition to the taught curriculum, students complete weekly Independent Study.
 This is strongly focused on retrieval practice, as evidence shows that this approach facilitates improved retention of knowledge.
-Further information can be found in the Independent Learning section of this policy.

 Secondary Curriculum Pathways 2024/25